MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ComplianceSecurityFilter.md

 ```

 ### -Action
 The Action parameter specifies that type of search action that the filter is applied to.
-Valid values are:
+A valid value for this parameter is All, which means the filter is applied to all search actions.

 - Export: The filter is applied when exporting search results, or preparing them for analysis in eDiscovery Premium.
 - Preview: The filter is applied when previewing search results.